-My dad was born in 1903.
-I last met his mother Florence in 1969, when I was 10 years old.
-She had been born in 1875 and for many years was postmistress in Selsley, Gloucestershire.
-(Her father Sydney Hague was evidently a slow left arm bowler when he wasn’t being an ‘engine turner.’
-He played in a cricket match in Stroud in 1882 and took 5 for 25 against a team for which WG Grace opened the batting).
-He was not the only sporting name in our family though, as Les Ames – a distant relative but good friends with Dad – played for Kent and England.
+Florence’s father, Sydney Hague, was evidently a slow left arm bowler when he wasn’t being an ‘engine turner.’
+He played in a cricket match in Stroud in 1882 and took 5 for 25 against a team for which WG Grace opened the batting.
+He was not the only cricket name in our family though, as Les Ames – a distant relative but good friends with my Dad – played for Kent and England.
 Notably on the Bodyline / Leg Theory tour of Australia in 1932.

-My grandmother Florence’s maiden name was Gwinnett and she had an ancestor, Button Gwinnett, who had been born locally in Down Hatherley in 1735.
+The maiden name of Florence’s mother Charlotte, my great grandmother, was Gwinnett and she had an ancestor, Button Gwinnett, who had been born locally in Down Hatherley in 1735.
 Button emigrated to America, become a politician after various business failures (don’t they all) and was appointed Governor of Georgia.
-He signed the Declaration of Independence on behalf of Georgia (probably the least known person to do so and apparently a traitorous Englishman!) and then the following year died of wounds sustained in a duel.
+He signed the Declaration of Independence on behalf of Georgia (probably the least known person to do so and apparently a traitorous Englishman!) and then the following year died of wounds sustained in a duel with a long-running rival, Lachlan McIntosh.
 Phew.
 His signature is evidently one of the most sought after in the States and incredibly valuable.
 If only I could find an old family Bible he signed.

 Inspired by a scene in Harrow thirty years ago, following a gig by Sarah Jory and her band at a local country music club night.
 Sarah is a consummate pedal steel player and I was a big fan at the time.
 Upon leaving I was greeted by the sight of a man in complete cowboy attire, climbing into a relatively small car and winding back the sunroof to allow room for his Stetson.
 I always have huge admiration for true adherents of a style and there was no-doubting this gentleman’s commitment to the cause.
 However, this was a wintry night on the outskirts of north-west London and all things Western seemed far, far away.
 Whilst a lover of a great deal Stateside, there are elements of corporate expansion, which don’t fill me with much joy when transposed alongside our own Satanic mills.
 I like to think that some of our more worthy traditions will stand firm.
 Cue song.